 Services

 Relationships shape how we feel every day—our sense of connection, security, and overall well-being.
 When conflict, disconnection, or stress shows up, it affects every part of life.
+Therapy provides a space to work through challenges, strengthen communication, and build healthier, more fulfilling relationships.

 I work with all types of relationships—romantic partners, family members, colleagues, and close friends.
-Services include:

 -